DamienCassou/auth-source-pass/README.md

 - `user1@host.gpg` and `user2@host.gpg`, or
 - `host/user1.gpg` and `host/user2.gpg`

-If you use several services in the same host, you can add a colon and the service name at the end of the filename: e.g., `host:service.gpg`.
+If you use several ports (sometimes called *services*) in the same host (e.g., web and mail), you can add a colon and the port number (or service name) at the end of the filename: e.g., `host:443.gpg` or `host:imap.gpg`.

 ## Pass in Emacs